GooRoo/qml-colors/README.md

 ## Struggling with colors?

 Are you sick and tired of poorness of Qt Quick's `color` datatype as much as I am?
-Ever wanted to have a simpler way of doing simple color transformations in QML bindings like following?
+Ever wanted to have an easier way of doing simple color transformations in QML bindings like following?
 ```qml hl_lines="5"
 Rectangle { id: r1; color: 'red' }